 All courses are web-based and delivered via Blackboard, the learning management system used by the University of San Diego.
 Students have access to all the necessary course and program information 24/7.
-The syllabus, course content and online resources, including the USD online library, are provided to the students at least one week prior to the start of a course.
-Asynchronous discussions are preferred to live chats, allowing students to access courses at a time that is convenient for them.
-The regular interaction makes it impossible for students to remain anonymous.
-Students often make deeper connections with their online colleagues than in the brick-and-mortar classroom.
+Regular asynchronous discussions allow students to participate in courses at a time that is convenient for them, often increasing the incident and depth of involvement with their classmates and instructors.

 The online format allows organizations to sponsor participants from multiple locations and reduce time lost going to and from physical classes.
-The physical face-to-face benefit of education is not completely lost due to the five residences conducted on the USD campus over the course of the program.
+The faceto-face benefit of education is also achieved with the onsite 3-4 day resident sessions conducted on the USD campus each semester.
 The online format is designed specifically to meet the needs of working professionals and their organizations.
 The format also reflects the evolution in the workplace towards virtual teamwork and collaborative learning, which are critical to the success of the project.
-Qualified individuals not having direct tuition-reimbursement or corporate sponsorship are also welcome.